catenax-eV/catenax-ev.github.io/docs/standards/CX-0128-DemandandCapacityManagementDataExchange/CX-0128-DemandandCapacityManagementDataExchange.md

 - Customer and supplier MUST have registered with a Catena-X operational company and conform to the Catena-X guidelines
 - Customer and supplier MUST have entered into a contract with each other
-- Customer and supplier MUST have signed the DCM framework agreement
+- Customer and supplier MUST have agreed to the *Data Exchange Governance* framework agreement

 - Customer and supplier MUST agree on a common unit of measure (see [Units of measure used in DCM](#units-of-measure-used-in-dcm)) for product-level data exchange (`WeekBasedMaterialDemand` and `WeekBasedCapacityGroup`)
 - Customer and supplier MUST have the technical capability to engage in the DCM process with their business applications